 Just a few miles further north from Conwy you’ll find the picturesque promenade of Llandudno town, lined with grand sea view hotels and tall townhouses turned B&Bs.
 If you choose to holiday in Llandudno you will be following in the footsteps of the Victorian’s who used to flock here each summer to enjoy its impressive coastline, pier and later the tramway that started taking visitors up and down the Great Orme in 1902!

 The Italian-style village of Portmeirion is Wales’s Mediterranean jewel situated on the Dwyryd Estuary near Porthmadog.
 Designed by Architect Sir Clough Williams-Ellis, the colourful buildings, delightful gardens and acres of nature trails makes it a popular day trip when visiting the Snowdonia region.

-You can also stay in Portmeirion Village by booking a self catering holiday cottage or checking in to one of the two on-site hotels.
+You can also stay in Portmeirion Village by booking a self catering cottage or checking in to one of the two on-site hotels.
 Staying guests also benefit from an outdoor heated pool and tranquil morning and evenings in the village before the day visitors arrive.

 Related: A photo tour of Portmeirion Village

-Built out of grey stone amongst soaring pine trees, the leafy village of Betws-y-Coed is one of Wales’s unspoilt wonders with a tonne of outdoor activities on its doorstep.
-Visitors can retire in the Royal Oak Hotel after hiking the local river trails, or rest in a riverside cottage after an adrenalin-fuelled day at Zip World.
+Built out of grey stone amongst soaring pine trees, the leafy village of Betws-y-Coed is one of Wales’s unspoilt wonders with a tonne of outdoor activities nearby including river trails, waterfalls and Zip World.

 This is not an exhaustive list, there’s plenty of other beautiful towns and villages in and around Snowdonia National Park to explore, such as Porthmadog and Caernarfon where you can set off for Snowdonia on a stream train via the Ffestiniog and Welsh Highland Railway.